loyada/typedpy/docs/fields.rst

 It is also possible to define an immutable Structure.
 See Under the **Structures** section.

+Immutable Field/Structure classes cannot be inherited, to avoid a developer accidentally making the subclass a mutable one .

 Custom Serialization or Deserialization of a Field
 ==================================================